akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 ## Bulk Stream References

 @@@ warning
-  Not yet implemented.
-See ticket ......
-FIXME, ticket number
+  Bulk stream references are not implemented yet.
+  See ticket [Bulk Transfer Stream Refs #24276](https://github.com/akka/akka/issues/24276) to track progress or signal demand for this feature.
 @@@

-Bulk stream references can be used to create simple to use side-channels to transfer humongous amounts of data such as huge log files, messages or even media, with as much ease as if it was a trivial local stream.
+Bulk stream refs can be used to create simple to use side-channels to transfer humongous amounts of data such as huge log files, messages or even media, with as much ease as if it was a trivial local stream.

-Connections for each stream ref bulk stream ref are established independently, and do not utilise actor messaging (which is not designed for such bulk transfers, but rather small messages).

 ## Configuration